 CaveSim program element: Cave Rescue Phones Pertinent Standards Photos of past CaveSim programs Hands-on lessons about basic circuits using a pair of wired cave rescue phones.
-Activities include: We bring two cave rescue phones to our programs.
-The phones are connected by wire, which allows us to discuss basic circuits, and demonstrate that a circuit requires at least one complete loop to function.
-Students can disconnect and reconnect wires for hands-on learning about conductors and insulators.
-Students talk with each other over the phones.
-CaveSim staff discuss the relationship between wire length, electrical resistance, electrical energy dissipation in the wire, and phone volume.
-Electrical circuits involving the earth as one of the conductors are discussed.
-Upon request: Hands-on activities with electromagnets, permanent magnets, analog meters, and other equipment to allow students to learn about electromagnetic forces.
-Available upon request: Demonstrations with an oscilloscope (see https://whatis.techtarget.com/definition/oscilloscope) by CaveSim owner Dave 3-PS2-3 Motion and Stability: Forces and Interactions: determine cause and effect relationships of electric or magnetic interactions between two objects not in contact with each other.
-3-PS2-4 Motion and Stability: Forces and Interactions Define a simple design problem that can be solved by applying scientific ideas about magnets.
-1-PS4-1 Waves and Their Applications in Technologies for Information Transfer: provide evidence that vibrating <section-header><image/><image/></section-header> Available upon request: Demonstrations with an oscilloscope (see https://whatis.techtarget.com/definition/oscilloscope) by CaveSim owner Dave Jackson, who has designed high speed computer chips for oscilloscopes.
+Activities include: can age 3-PS2-3 Motion and Stability: Forces and Interactions: determine cause and effect relationships of electric or magnetic interactions between two objects not in contact with each other. permanent magnets, analog meters, and other equipment to allow students to learn about electromagnetic forces. • Available upon request: Demonstrations with an oscilloscope (see https://whatis.techtarget.com/definition/oscilloscope) by 3-PS2-4 Motion and Stability: Forces and Interactions Define a simple design problem that can be solved by applying scientific ideas about magnets.
+1-PS4-1 Waves and Their Applications in Technologies for Information Transfer: provide evidence that vibrating materials can make sound and that sound can make materials vibrate.
+Two friends enjoy talking on the cave rescue phones during a 2013 CaveSim program in Colorado. speed computer chips for oscilloscopes.
 The oscilloscope produces a graphical representation of voltage on the cave rescue phone wire vs. time, which allows students to visualize their vocal energy on a screen.
 We discuss graph axes, and the relationship between time-based and frequency based graphs.
-Resonances/oscillation of electrical and sound signals are also discussed using demos with waterproof speakers in water.
-1-PS4-1 Waves and Their Applications in Technologies for amplitude and wavelength and that waves can cause objects to move. r indoor setting.
-Oscilloscope demo must be done indoors A Cave Sim staff person teaches students about electricity and magnetism using cave rescue telephones and electronic test equipment (oscilloscopes).
+Resonances/oscillation of electrical and sound 4-PS3-2 Energy: provide evidence that energy can be transferred from place to place by sound, light, heat, and electric currents.
+4-PS4-1 Waves and Their Applications in Technologies for Information Transfer Develop a model of waves to describe patterns in terms of amplitude and wavelength and that waves can cause objects to move.
+Space required: typically outdoors for convenience, but can also be done if it is raining.
+The oscilloscope has a VGA output, which can be projected students. e in any classroom or indoor setting.
+Oscilloscope demo must be done indoors d to a smartboard, projector, or computer monitor for better viewing by A CaveSim staff person teaches students about electricity and magnetism using cave rescue telephones and electronic test equipment

+(oscilloscopes).